ignite/cli/docs/docs/07-cli.md

 **Synopsis**

-Commands in this namespace let you build, initialize, and start your blockchain node locally for development purposes.
+Commands in this namespace let you to build, initialize, and start your blockchain node locally for development purposes.

 To run these commands you should be inside the project's directory so that